What Is a Panfish?

 Research and Deduction

-For instance, knowing where you caught your fish and what other numerous species are in that area may help deduce what you captured.
+For instance, knowing where you caught your fish and what other species are in that area may help deduce what you captured.

 Contact and Consultation